ArpitKumarGahlot/breeze-light-sugar/README.md

 Font Size customized to 12.
 Color and accent taken from official Breeze KDE palette from HIG https://community.kde.org/KDE_Visual_Design_Group/HIG/Color.

 Welcome message is in my own langage.
-It can be overwritten in /usr/share/sddm/themes/breeze-light-sugar/theme.conf via the variable HeaderText
+It can be overwritten in /usr/share/sddm/themes/breeze-light-sugar/theme.conf via the variable HeaderText.
+Note that I have customised screen resolution to 1366x768 in theme.conf.
+Please configure it to your needs for best results.